-specifies the reference resistance in ohms, where n is a real, positive number of ohms.
-The default reference resistance is 50 ohms.
-Note that this is overridden by the [Reference] keyword, described below, for files of [Version] 2.0 and above.
+specifies the reference resistance in ohms, where n is a real, positive number.
+For Version 2.0 and Version 2.1 files, this is overridden by the [Reference] keyword, if it exists, as described below.
+Note that, for Version 2.0 and Version 2.1 files, independent references per port are only supported through the [Reference] keyword.

-Option line parameters are separated by one or more whitespace; the option line itself is terminated with a line termination sequence or character.
+For Version 1.0, Version 1.1, Version 2.0 and Version 2.1 files, option line parameters are separated by one or more whitespaces; the option line itself is terminated with a line termination sequence or character.
 If a parameter is missing, the default value is assumed.
-With the exception of the opening # (hash mark) symbol and the value following "R", option line parameters may appear in any order.
+With the exception of the opening # (hash mark) character and the multi-valued per port reference resistance parameter ("R $n_1 \dots n_p$ "), option line parameters may appear in any order.